-For the oral form of the drug, SymBio is conducting a phase I clinical trial for higher-risk MDS in Japan to evaluate safety.
-The company plans to begin a clinical trial in combination with azacitidine after confirming safety in the phase I clinical trials, and then it may participate in global phase III trials of rigosertib azacitidine combination therapy targeting first-line treatment of higher-risk MDS that Onconova plans to launch.
+For the oral form of the drug, SymBio initiated the phase I clinical trial for higher-risk MDS in Japan to evaluate safety from June 2017 and completed enrollments in June 2019.
+The company plans to begin a clinical trial in combination with azacitidine after confirming safety in the phase I clinical trials, and participate in global phase III trials of rigosertib azacitidine combination therapy targeting first-line treatment of higher-risk MDS that Onconova plans to launch.